RyanhD3v/backend_prueba/README.md

 ->from the console, go to the project folder and run the following commands

->npm install            Install project dependencies
+>npm install            --Install project dependencies

->npm run dev            Execute the application in developer mode, you can make modifications
+>npm run dev            --Execute the application in developer mode, you can make modifications
->npm run build          for the compiled the code in the folder dist
+>npm run build          --for the compiled the code in the folder dist
->npm run start          Execute the application fronm /dist folder
+>npm run start          --Execute the application fronm /dist folder

 # Routes Personal